brandur/sorg/content/fragments/going-static.md

 around the world.
 Every page is static HTML so there's no dynamic rendering or data store access to slow anything down.

-Admittedly the old stack, which was dynamically rendered but buffered by rack-cache and using CloudFlare as a CDN, was pretty fast already.
+The old stack, which was dynamically rendered but buffered by rack-cache and using CloudFlare as a CDN, was pretty fast already.
 But I like that the new stack is all hosted by one company (AWS) rather than being straddled across CloudFlare and Heroku, and that I now have fine-grain control over the behavior of my CDN.

 ## Static Is Resilient